nikospr90/OgotaSolutions/README.md

 To start the project you will need :
 - Visual Studio Code for the client side of the project.
 - Visual Studio Community for the server side of the project.
-(All the neccessery files are located in the folder "ÖgötaSolutions"!)
+(All the necessary files are located in the folder "ÖgötaSolutions"!)

 Step by step start up:
 - Open VScode terminal or Visual Studio Community terminal or any terminal of your choice.